stom66/blender-dcltk-scene-slicer/README.md

 Known issues, limitations and caveats:
 --

 1) Tile occupancy is determined by rectangular bounding boxes, this can result in tiles being incorrectly considered to be "occupied" and processed when they do not contain any mesh data.
-However, a tri-count is done after applying all modifiers and tiles with 0 tris are skipped.
+A basic tri-count is done after applying all modifiers and tiles with 0 tris are skipped.
 This *mostly* works, but sometimes can result in blank tiles.
 1) Does not support Curves
 1) Object visibility is ignored - if it's in the collection, it gets exported

 ToDo:
 --
-[ ] Add option to flip tileset.json YZ on export
+[x] Add option to flip tileset.json YZ on export
+[x] Add version number to panel/JSON
+[x] Add a way for user to interrupt process
+[x] Stop UI from locking up
 [ ] Make all collections objects visible to avoid error with exporter
-[ ] Add a way for user to interrupt process
-[ ] Stop UI from locking up
 [ ] Allow user to export individual tiles
 [ ] Add batch-exporter
 [ ] Move tiles to own groups